Affirmation (law): United Kingdom

 All elected members of parliament must make an oath or affirmation to the Crown before they can take their seats.
 MPs are asked which form they prefer to take with the statement "Swear or Affirm", meaning swear an oath or make an affirmation.
-The oath or affirmation must be made in English, after which it may also be made in Welsh, Scottish Gaelic, or Cornish.

 United States

 The original 1787 text of the Constitution of the United States makes three references to an "oath or affirmation": In Article I, senators must take a special oath or affirmation to convene as a tribunal for impeachment; in Article II, the president is required to take a specified oath or affirmation before entering office; and in Article VI, all state and federal officials must take an oath or affirmation to support the Constitution.
 Another reference appears in the Fourth Amendment, which specifies that all warrants must be supported by evidence given under oath or affirmation.

 Though U.S. presidents are free to either swear or affirm the inaugural oath of office, only one president has chosen to affirm.
 The nation's 14th president, Franklin Pierce, affirmed the oath upon his 4 March 1853 inauguration, though his reasons for doing so are unclear.
 Some historians attribute Pierce's choice to his strong religious beliefs, while others postulate that Pierce interpreted the recent violent death of Pierce's young son as a punishment for his own sins.
+Richard Nixon, despite being raised a Quaker, swore an oath.